bfontaine/Reversi/ideas.md

 Interface
 ---------

+- Use an "INTERFACE" option to set the interface when compiling
 - Use ncurses to draw the board, and to map keys (e.g. arrow keys to move on the game, spacebar to put a token on it, etc)